Ajay-Nallanagula/epampdp/REACT/Amphora_React_Sessions/Session_React_Testing.md

 Why do we use act-async in Jest?

 RTL render Vs Screen?
+screen is provided by @testing-library/dom, which is what @testing-library/react is built upon.
+When using the screen methods, they will query within the html <body> element, as described in the docs:

+Because querying the entire document.body is very common, DOM Testing Library also exports a screen object which has every query that is pre-bound to document.body

+render() is only in @testing-library/react.
+It returns an object similar to screen and the default is to also bind the queries to the <body>.
+By default, there is little difference, but you can customize its behavior by passing in options.

 Packages of react-testing-library : @testing-library/jest-dom(5v), @testing-library/react(11v), @testing-library/user-event(12v)
 import {render,screen, waitFor, fireEvent} from testing-library/react